Yes, nonprofits can use giving lists instead of traditional donation forms, and in many cases, they perform significantly better.

 • ❌ Not offering item-based giving options

-• ❌ Creating vague or unclear gift lists
+• ❌ Creating vague or unclear giving lists

 • ❌ Ignoring donor preferences